+-v verbose

--h Print help text to standard output and exit. entry-point NAMI E Treat this top-level function as an entry point. library Generate a library instead of an executable.
-Appends .c/.h to the name indicated by the -0 option to determine output file names. -o outfile Where to write the result.
-If the source program is named foo.fut, this defaults to foo. safe Ignore unsafe in program and perform safety checks unconditionally. server Generate a server-mode executable that reads commands from stdin. -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
-Werror Treat warnings as errors.
+--library Generate a library instead of an executable.
+Appends . c/ . h to the name indicated

+-o outfile Where to write the result.
+If the source program is named foo.fut, this defaults of the fast successful compiler step will be printed to standard e.

+--safe Ignore unsafe in program and perform safety checks unconditionally. --server Generate a server-mode executable that reads commands from stdin.

+Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.

 Space-separated list of options passed to the C compiler.
-Defaults to -O3 -std=c99 if unset.
+Defaults to -03 -std=c99 if unset.